tomboy-notes/tomboy-ng/prepare.md

 ========
 Is built on a different VM, U2004mQt.
 A little more complicated because we also build the Qt5 version, changelog needs to be 'adjusted'.
 There is a script that automates the whole build SRC packages, unpack and build binaries.
 The PPA script will make a Qt5 Focal package or a GTK2 Bionic package depending on the -Q switch.
 You need to make both so add a -Q the export var below.

 At some time in the future, it will be necessary to adjust those distro names.
+Note with v0.36a, I have stopped building Bionic, 18.04 packages as becoming harder to get current compiler running there.
+So, gtk2 and Qt5 are built from Focal, 20.04 and will continue that way as long as possible.

 **WARNING - ppa prepare.ppa script is wrong if a package needs to be repackaged, it cannot, itself, increment the package number, must be done manually.
 See the debian one.**

 **PPA build Steps**

+**Note** that if there are errors in changelog, because, eg, you feed the Debian changlog back before grabbing the PPA version and you have duplicate entries in the changelog, thats a fatal error, not trapped, and will cause a reject from Launchpad (because orig was not included ??).
+Use -p to pause and edit changlelog.

 --------

     export PPAVer="PPAv33"
     mkdir "Build""$PPAVer"; cd "Build""$PPAVer"
     wget https://raw.githubusercontent.com/tomboy-notes/tomboy-ng/master/scripts/prepare.ppa
-    bash ./prepare.ppa   [-Q]
-    cd tomboy-ng [tab]
+    bash ./prepare.ppa -n      // -n says new release cd tomboy-ng [tab]
     debuild -S; cd ...

+ Watch to see the message about *including full source in upload*, else you have a problem !

 OK, if all looks OK, go back and upload with